strapdata/elassandra/docs/elassandra/source/integration.rst

 Running Kibana with Elassandra
 ------------------------------

-`Kibana <https://www.elastic.co/guide/en/kibana/4.6/introduction.html>`_ version 4.6 can run with Elassandra, providing a visualization tool for cassandra and elasticsearch data.
+`Kibana <https://www.elastic.co/guide/en/kibana/5.5/introduction.html>`_ can run with Elassandra, providing a visualization tool for cassandra and elasticsearch data.

 * If you want to load sample data from the `Kibana Getting started <https://www.elastic.co/guide/en/kibana/current/getting-started.html>`_, apply the following changes to logstash.jsonl with a sed command.